Raidkeeper/battlenet-api/README.md

-# Blizzard WoW API Client
+# Battlenet WoW API Client

-This is an API client for Blizzard's World of Warcraft game, primarily used by Raidkeeper but available for use with any application.
+This is an API client for Blizzard's World of Warcraft game, primarily used by [Raidkeeper](https://raidkeeper.com) but available for use with any application.

 ## Installation
 You should install this using composer: